Ally Is Trading At A Discount To Book Value

 The business: holding company offering an array of financial services.

-The Industry: expecting an increase in demand for financial services, the Financial Industry is predicted to grow 6% going into 2022, reaching a value of $26.5 trillion.
+The Industry: expecting an increase in demand for financial services, the financial industry is predicted to grow 6% going into 2022, reaching a value of $26.5 trillion.

 Strong base of deposits expected to support and spur the growth of Ally.